How to instantiate a class in Python?

 def __init__(name):

-The error message due to above code.
+passThe error message due to above code.

-If the value of the input parameter needs to be stored in the instance of the class, a variable name with self should be used.
+TypeError: Student.__init__() takes 1 positional argument but 2 were givenIf the value of the input parameter needs to be stored in the instance of the class, a variable name with self should be used.
 It is not mandatory to use the same name for the instance variable and input variable.
-To clarify, as shown below, the input parameter of the init method is name
+To clarify, as shown below, the input parameter of the init method is name, and the instance parameter is student_name.
+If the instance variable is called (as in the print method), the student_name should be used.
+On the other hand, the name is used to instantiate the Student class, and constructing the instance name will never be used.

 class Student: